callstack/reassure/README.md

 #### `measurePerformance` function

-Custom wrapper for the RNTL `render` function responsible for rendering the passed screen inside a `React.Profiler` component, measuring its performance and writing results to output file.
+Custom wrapper for the RNTL `render` function responsible for rendering the passed screen inside a `React.Profiler` component, measuring its performance and writing results to the output file.
 You can use optional `options` object allows customizing aspects of the testing

 ```ts